next-security-lab/xelatex-releases-action/README.md

-# xelatex-releases-telegram-action
+# xelatex-releases-action

-> A simple Github workflow to upload a XeLaTeX document to GitHub Releases and Telegram.
+> A simple Github workflow to upload a XeLaTeX document to GitHub Releases.

 # Dependencies